Azure/azure-sdk-for-c/sdk/docs/iot/README.md

 # Azure IoT Clients

-Azure SDK for Embedded C official IoT Hub client library.
+Azure SDK for Embedded C official IoT client libraries.

 ## Getting Started

+The Azure IoT Client library is created to facilitate connectivity to Azure IoT services alongside an MQTT and TLS stack of the user's choice.
+This means that this SDK is **NOT** a platform but instead is a true SDK library.

+From a functional perspective, this means that the user's application code (not the SDK) calls directly to the MQTT stack of their choice.
+The SDK provides utilities (in the form of functions, default values, etc) which help make the connection and feature set easier.
+Some examples of those utilities include:
+- Publish topics to which messages can be sent and subscription topics to which users can subscribe for incoming messages.
+- Functions to parse incoming message topics which populate structs with crucial message information.
+- Default values for MQTT connect keep alive and connection port.

+A full list of features can be found in the doxygen docs listed below in [Docs](#docs).

-- **Docs**: If you're new to the Azure SDK for Embedded C take a look at the [State Machine diagram](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/iot/doc/mqtt_state_machine.md) that explains the high-level architecture, SDK components, and a clear view of SDK x Application responsibilities.
+**Note**: this therefore requires a different programming model as compared to the earlier version of the SDK ([found here](https://github.com/Azure/azure-iot-sdk-c)).
+To better understand the responsibilities of the user application code and the SDK, please take a look at the [State Machine diagram](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/iot/doc/mqtt_state_machine.md) that explains the high-level architecture, SDK components, and a clear view of SDK x Application responsibilities.

+### Docs
+For API documentation, please see the doxygen generated docs [here][azure_sdk_for_c_doxygen_docs].
+You can find the IoT specific docs by navigating to the **Files -> File List** section near the top and choosing any of the header files prefixed with `az_iot_`.

+### Build
-- **Build**: The Azure IoT library is compiled following the same steps listed on the root [README](https://github.com/Azure/azure-sdk-for-c/blob/master/README.md) documentation, under ["Getting Started Using the SDK"](https://github.com/Azure/azure-sdk-for-c/blob/master/README.md#getting-started-using-the-sdk).
+The Azure IoT library is compiled following the same steps listed on the root [README](https://github.com/Azure/azure-sdk-for-c/blob/master/README.md) documentation, under ["Getting Started Using the SDK"](https://github.com/Azure/azure-sdk-for-c/blob/master/README.md#getting-started-using-the-sdk).

+The library targets made available via CMake are the following:
+- `az::iot::hub`: For Azure IoT Hub features ([API documentation here][azure_sdk_for_c_doxygen_hub_docs])
+- `az::iot::provisioning`: For Azure IoT Provisioning features ([API documentation here][azure_sdk_for_c_doxygen_provisioning_docs])

+### Samples
-- **Samples**: [This page](https://github.com/Azure/azure-sdk-for-c/tree/master/sdk/iot/hub/samples) explains samples for the Azure Embedded C SDK IoT Hub Client and [this page](https://github.com/Azure/azure-sdk-for-c/tree/master/sdk/iot/provisioning/samples) shows the Provisioning Clients and how to use them.
+[This page](https://github.com/Azure/azure-sdk-for-c/tree/master/sdk/iot/hub/samples) explains samples for the Azure Embedded C SDK IoT Hub Client and [this page](https://github.com/Azure/azure-sdk-for-c/tree/master/sdk/iot/provisioning/samples) shows the Provisioning Clients and how to use them.

   For step-by-step guides starting from scratch, you may refer to these documents:
   - [How to setup and run Azure SDK for Embedded C IoT Hub Samples on Linux](how_to_iot_hub_samples_linux.md)